tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

    <kbd><img src="./images/jonew.png"  /></kdb>

-4. Name the Journey **Website Registration Journey emailAddress** and replace **emailAddress** with LDAP.
-In this example, the Journey Name is **Website Registration Journey puchadha**.
+4. Name the Journey **Website Registration Journey UserID** and replace **UserID** with the first part of your AEP username.
+In this example, the Journey Name is **Website Registration Journey Aepholuser+pot1+001**.
 No other values must be set at this moment.

    <!---
    ![Demo](./images/joname.png)